usnistgov/xslt-blender/sts-viewer/readme.md

 ## Maintenance plan

 Feature requests are welcome: please contact the developer or post an Issue.  ([See the repository](https://github.com/usnistgov/xslt-blender/issues).)
+Examples of real data with reasonable ("common") feature requests are especially welcome.

 A longer-term maintenance plan remains to be formulated, based on the usefulness of the resource and how widely (and by whom) it is adopted.
-Internal users are our first but not the only audience.
+Internal users are the primary but not the only audience.
 Users who wish to ensure this application has long-term viability are encouraged to fork it in addition to finding other ways to support it.

 If you use this application and tell no one, the developer will not know and it may become moribund, or disappear at any time, if only because no one was thought to care.
 You can prevent that.